nilsrennebarth/oodbpyges/notes.rst

   dbname
     Extras (the separate schema, containing our own tables and views)

+Use `sa` as username.
 As the JDBC driver class use `net.sourceforge.jtds.jdbc.Driver` Note that libreoffice needs the standard java classpath, where libtds is installed as well, to be set explicitly to `/usr/share/java` in the LibreOffice configuration at LibreOffice - Advanced - Java Options - Class Path, and obviously, you need a java runtime registered for LibreOffice.
 In our case, this is 1.8.0_121, provided by the debian package `openjdk-8-jre`

 The password may be omitted, in which case your are asked for it, every time the database is (re)opened.